icinganalysis/icinganalysis.github.io/content/Vonnegut.md

 the rate of spontaneous nucleation becomes enormously rapid and supercooled water cannot exist.

-...

-> Despite these apparent contradictions, the author feels that the great bulk of present data makes it safe to assume generally that supercooled clouds do not exist below -40°C.
-When clouds are carried to this temperature or form at this temperature, they are probably converted to ice almost instantly.
-These crystals can then fall into and mix with warmer portions of the cloud which may be below.
-Although it is not unusual to have the atmosphere sufficiently clean that supercooled clouds can exist down to -40°C., it is usually found that there are natural particles in the atmosphere in small concentrations that can cause occasional ice crystals to form in clouds at temperatures as high as -12°C.

-...

-> This theory, now generally accepted, explains the formation of snowflakes on the basis of the evaporation of supercooled cloud droplets and the condensation of the moisture on relatively fewer ice crystals.
-In addition to the mechanisms outlined above, ice crystals frequently enter supercooled clouds by falling down from ice crystal clouds at high altitudes or by mixing from nearby ice crystal clouds.
-Supercooled clouds can, of course, dissipate without any ice formation process in the same way that clouds do above freezing.
-For example, the cloud can dissipate by evaporation in warm or dry air, it is probable that it can also dissipate through the formation of rain or drizzle by one of several different mechanisms of rain formation which do not involve the formation of ice crystals.

 ### Recognition of Ice Clouds and Supercooled Clouds

 > Supercooled clouds look very much the same as ordinary non-supercooled clouds.